-- to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to deter, identify and reject prospective applicants who are unsuitable for work with children or young people; - to ensure that all job applicants are considered and assessed equally and consistently; - to ensure that no job applicant is treated unfairly on any grounds including age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity. - to ensure compliance with all relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), Safeguarding children and safer recruitment in education (Guidance), Keeping Children Safe in Education (KCSIE), the ISI Handbook for the Inspection of Schools (Guidance) and relevant guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.
+- to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to deter, identify and reject prospective applicants who are unsuitable for work with children or young people; - to ensure that all job applicants are considered and assessed equally and consistently; - to ensure that no job applicant is unfairly considered on any grounds of Protected Characteristics in accordance with the Equality Act. - to ensure compliance with all relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), Safeguarding children and safer recruitment in education (Guidance), Keeping Children Safe in Education (KCSIE), the ISI Handbook for the Inspection of Schools (Guidance) and relevant guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.